clue/commander/README.md

 Note that alternative blocks can be added to pretty much any token in your route expression.
+Note that alternative blocks do not require parentheses and the alternative mark (`|`) always works at the current block level, which may not always be obvious.
+Unless you add some parenthesis, `a b | c d` will be be interpreted as `(a b) | (c d)` by default.
+Parenthesis can be used to interpret this as `a (b | c) d` instead.
-In particular, you also combine them with optional blocks (see below) in order to optionally accept any of the alternatives, but never multiple.
+In particular, you can also combine alternative blocks with optional blocks (see below) in order to optionally accept only one of the alternatives, but not multiple.
-Note that alternative blocks always required parentheses in order to make its scope more obvious.

 You can use any number of placeholders to mark required arguments like this: